PiXeL16/appstore-rating-dashboard/README.md

   <img id="header" src="./banner.png" />
 </p>

-App Store Rating dashboard was build using [Dashing](http://shopify.github.com/dashing).
-Great to show the current rating and reviews of your Apps in a TV.
+The App Store Rating Dashboard was build using [Dashing](http://shopify.github.com/dashing).
+Its a great way to show the current rating and reviews of your Apps in a TV among the team.

 ## Example